 - 1.1 The University is committed to promoting effective working relationships and an environment in which employees feel able to raise work-related issues with their managers. - 1.2 The purpose of this procedure is, as far as possible, to achieve a fair and prompt resolution to individual grievances.
-The University aims to settle workplace grievances in a fair manner, as near as possible to the source of the grievance and, at the informal stage. - 1.3 The policy and procedure is informed by the ACAS code of practice on disciplinary and grievance procedures, professional best practice and advisory frameworks which set out guidance to assist employers, employees and their representative's deal with grievances in the workplace.
-These can be found on SharePoint.
+The University aims to settle workplace grievances a fair manner, as near as possible to the source of the grievance and, at the informalstage. - 1.3 The policy and procedure are informed by the ACAS code of practice on disciplinary and grievance procedures, professional best practice and advisory frameworks which set out guidance to assist employers, employees and their representative's deal with grievances in the workplace.
+These can be found on the intranet: A-Z HR Policies for staff (newman.ac.uk).